ESPRI-Mod/synda/sdp/doc/postprocessing_tutorial.md

     ppp=sppostprocessingutils.build_light_pipeline(name,tasks)

-This code basically means that P001 pipeline is composed of three tasks (foo, bar and foobar), which will run sequentially one after the other.
+This code basically means that P001 pipeline is composed of 3 tasks (foo, bar and foobar), which will run sequentially one after the other.

 #### Binding file creation